louthy/language-ext/README.md

 There is however a naming guide that will stand you in good stead whilst reading through this documentation:

-* A lot of the types  have instantiation functions rather than public constructors.
-They always start with a capital letter.
+* The types all have instantiation functions rather than public constructors.
+They will always be PascalCase.
 * Any static functions that can be used on their own by `using static LanguageExt.___` are camelCase.
 * Any extension methods, or anything 'fluent' are PascalCase in the normal way
 * Type names are also PascalCase in the normal way